 Embracing the fact that you can change will allow you to make better choices and reach your fullest potential.
 People whose goals are about getting better, rather than being good, take difficulty in stride and appreciate the journey as much as the destination.

 Our children would never learn to walk and talk if we labeled them as failures every time they tried and fell down.
 But we as parents set “get better” goals for our kids.
 We get ecstatic about them standing up for .5 seconds!
 The next time it’s .8 seconds!
 Woo hoo!

 I’m all for challenging students and pushing them to achieve (just ask some of my former students).
 But at what cost are we trying to get all kids on the same level at the same time?
-It’s not the kind of system I want my three (soon to be four) kids educated in, that’s for sure.
-I want them to have teachers that will work with them when they don’t understand something the first time, and I want those teachers to have school administrators that won’t judge them on their struggling students…but instead judge them on how often they reach out and help those struggling students, no matter how many times they fall down.
+It’s not the kind of system I want my four kids educated in, that’s for sure.
+I want them to have teachers that will work with them when they don’t understand something the first time, and I want those teachers to have school administrators that won’t judge them on their struggling students, but instead judge them on how often they reach out and help those struggling students, no matter how many times they fall down.

 We forget (too often) that in order to get from A-Z you have to hit B, C, D, E, F, G, H, I, J, K, L, M, N, O, P, Q, R, S, T, U, V, W, X, and Y.

 When we start small with our children they go so far in that first year of life.